badd-labs/badd-labs/lab3.1/README.md

 > miner.setEtherbase(eth.accounts[0]) # that address that will receive your earnings
 ```

 You can now start/stop the miner.
-If mining doesn't seem to work, you may try to unlock your account:
+If mining doesn't seem to work, you may try to unlock your account and start mining again:

 ```
 > personal.unlockAccount(“accountAddress”, “accountPassword”)